• Skip to primary navigation

 Expert Tips

-• Double up on the sauce - Prepare extra sauce to serve your chicken with and to have on hand for grilled meats and vegetables.
+• Double up on the sauce: Prepare extra sauce to serve your chicken with and to have on hand for grilled meats and vegetables.
 If you prefer a thinner marinade, leave out the cornstarch.
-You can also make Instant Pot teriyaki chicken and teriyaki chicken and veggies.
+You can also make Instant Pot salmon teriyaki and teriyaki chicken and vegetables.

-• Cook to temperature - The internal temperature of the chicken should be at least 165 degrees F. Measure this at the thickest part.
+• Cook to temperature: The internal temperature of the chicken should be at least 165 °F. Measure this at the thickest part.
 Continue cooking until the chicken reaches temperature.

 Variations